climate-tech-handbook/climate-tech-handbook/docs/how-to-use-the-handbook.md

 ## There are 3 learning levels!

-**Level 1:** Start with a 15-minute introductory lesson to learn about the climate tech industry and essential skills for related roles.
+**Level 1:** Start with a 1 hour introductory lesson to learn about the climate tech industry and essential skills for related roles.

 **Level 2:** Identify specific climate solutions that align with your interests.